 Eight Common Traits Of The INFP Personality Type

 INFPS are said to feel most comfortable in natural surroundings where they can connect to nature and reflect on the meaning of life and how they can make the world a better place.
+Their inclination towards a simpler life aligns with their dominant function of introverted feeling, which prioritizes internal harmony and personal feelings.
 They may prefer natural settings to fancy, maximalist, or expensive ones with many possessions.
-They often value what makes them feel optimistic over what others think is best.

-INFPs may express themselves best through music, art, or writing; they're often considered naturally creative people, and INFP careers are often found in the arts.
+INFPs may express themselves best through music, art, or writing; they’re often considered naturally creative people, and INFP careers are often found in the arts.
+They have been known to engage in creative activities like writing or painting, which are typical for those with strong abstract thinking skills like the INFPs.
 Many famous authors, musicians, and artists are INFPs.
-Based on known personality traits like insight, and a tendency to be imaginative and introspective, experts hypothesize that people like William Shakespear, JRR Tolkien, and Fred Rogers were INFPs.
+Based on known personality traits like insight, and a tendency to be imaginative and introspective, experts hypothesize that people like William Shakespeare, JRR Tolkien, and Fred Rogers were INFPs.
+Famous INFP people often exhibit a mix of deep introspection and creativity, making them unique in their artistic expressions.
 Some fictional characters who could be classified as INFP include Peter Parker, Will Byers, and Frodo Baggins.

 The INFP personality type is not considered naturally assertive, and INFPs may spend a significant amount of time conversing with themselves in their mind about what they "should have" said in a moment of conflict.

-Counseling For INFPs
+Counseling for INFPs

 If you are an INFP and would like support in understanding yourself or navigating the more complex personality traits of this type, such as setting boundaries with others or handling criticism, you may consider connecting with a therapist.

+For INFPs, therapy can provide a safe space to explore their own feelings and values, helping them to develop a stronger sense of self.
 For introverted personality types who prefer quiet time alone over socializing with others, utilizing online therapy through a platform like BetterHelp can be beneficial.
 Internet-based therapy eliminates some social interactions and can be done from the comfort of your home.
-Through an online therapy platform, you may not have to devote time to commuting to your appointment or worry about encountering other people during the process if you're feeling socially drained.
+Through an online therapy platform, you may not have to devote time to commuting to your appointment or worry about encountering other people during the process if you’re feeling socially drained.
 In addition, you can choose to partake in video, phone, or messaging sessions with your therapist, depending on your needs.

 Takeaway